tnmvu93/MorderisationChallengeVuTran/README.md

 Technical debt:
 - When cancelling create/update, a request occurs to reload the TaskList -> I'm still finding the other way to initilize the modal.

+How to run:
+- Please open the .sln file by Visual Studio .MordernisationChallengeVT/MordernisationChallengeVT/MordernisationChallengeVT.sln
+- The Run the project
+- Open the Frontend Vue project
+- Open CMD and type "npm install".
+After that please run "npm run serve" to open the client site.
+- Open the site http://localhost:8080/ .
+We can use now.

+Thanks.